-All of our images are registered as original oil paintings
+Our images are registered as original oil paintings

-in the U.S. Copyright Office-Library of Congress,
+at the U.S. Copyright Office-Library of Congress,

 under the authorship of artist Bertha Cuéllar Aguilar.